CID (Indian TV series): Critical response

-Rediff gave the series 4.5 / 5 stars, and stated, "Much of the credit for CID's success should go to Singh, and its cast, especially Shivaji Satam who plays ACP Pradyuman".
+Rediff.com gave the series 4.5 / 5 stars, and stated, "Much of the credit for CID's success should go to Singh, and its cast, especially Shivaji Satam who plays ACP Pradyuman".
 It stated, "Its actors, or at least the core of the cast who have been a part of the series since its inception are so popular they have become household names."
-Rahul Hegde of Rediff giving the same ratings stated, "The crime detective series is still going strong".The Times of India stated, "CID which has constantly entertained its viewers with unique and challenging cases is also known for its different jokes in the world of internet."
+Rahul Hegde of Rediff giving the same ratings stated, "The crime detective series is still going strong".
+The Times of India stated, "CID which has constantly entertained its viewers with unique and challenging cases is also known for its different jokes in the world of internet."
+Kristina Das of India Today in a retrospective review in 2020, wrote, "The show had a cult following, even the non-viewers had shown interests.
+Except for logic, the show had everything, literally.
+The concept of the show was different, a tad bit too different, you may say.
+But at times, the makers dragged the episodes with unnecessarily lengthy dialogues when there was no content available."